ArjanCodes/examples/datetime/OUTLINE.md

 See: `pendulum_example.py`

+Localization is a topic all in itself.
+I'd like to cover it in more detail in the future, but I did a miniseries about creating a dashboard application where I also touch on localization.
+I've put a link to the first part of that series at the top.

 # Final thoughts

 So, should everyone switch to a library like Pendulum?
 Well, it's nice, it adds very useful extra features.
 But, a couple of things to think about: